global-asp/asp-source/en/0276_big-blue-bus.md

 did not want to go.
 His mother
 comforted him.
-“We will wait
+"We will wait
-a bit longer,” she said.
+a bit longer," she said.

 ##
 Suddenly, they heard